Part of Core Framework Modules

 You feel irritated without a clear reason.
 A small thing feels too big.
 Your response feels faster than your conscious choice.

 That is not automatically a personality trait.
-It may be a system reaching its limit or interpreting input as threat, pressure or demand.
+It may mean that activation is rising, capacity is dropping or input is being interpreted as pressure, threat or demand.

 The drain